brunomaga/brunomaga.github.io/_posts/2017-02-17-Linear-Regression-and-Matrix-Factorization.md

   \end{align*}
   $$

-We want to compute the $w$ that minimizes the loss, or equivalently, where its derivative is 0.
+We want to compute the $$w$$ that minimizes the loss, or equivalently, where its derivative is 0.
 So we compute:

   $$
   \begin{align*}